VenkMallikarjun/BENPPy/README.md

 ::

     new_instance.doContrasts(Contrasted,      # String denoting which contrasts to test.
-Can be either 'protein', 'ptm'or 'pathway'.
+Can be either 'protein', 'ptm', 'other' or 'pathway'.
 Defaults to 'protein'. ctrl,            # Int denoting which column to use as the control group.
-Defaults to 0, meaning the first column. propagateErrors, # Bool deonting whether to propagate control group errors into experimental group errors (using square root of sum of squares) for t-statistic calculation (Welch's t-test).
+Defaults to 0, meaning the first column.
+Ignored if continuous = True. propagateErrors, # Bool deonting whether to propagate control group errors into experimental group errors (using square root of sum of squares) for t-statistic calculation (Welch's t-test).
 Defualts to False.
-                             UseBayesFactors  # Bool denoting whether to use Bayes Factors rather than p-values.
+                             UseBayesFactors,  # Bool denoting whether to use Bayes Factors rather than p-values.
 Still needs testing.
-Defaults to False.
+Defaults to False. continuous        # Bool denoting whether variable to be contrasted is continuous and test should be only to see if it is significantly different from zero.
                              )

 This will add the `Contrasted` dataframe property to `new_instance` that can be inspected and manipulated by `new_instance.Contrasted`.